-In year three, the dissertation is the sole core module and you are encouraged to select a business-related aspect of geography to study.
+In year three, the dissertation is the only core module and you are encouraged to select a business-related aspect of geography to study.

 Alongside this, you will choose from a range of advanced geography and business modules, appropriate to your degree and career aspirations and your year-two optional choices.